timbotron/Nickelpinch/readme.md

 It is open-source, and free to use.

+See [Nickelpinch.com website](http://nickelpinch.com) for more information.

-## Official Documentation
+## Installation Documentation

-Documentation for Nickelpinch can be found on the [Nickelpinch.org website](http://nickelpinch.org).
+See the INSTALL.md for installation instructions.

 ### License